Greg-R/T41EEE/README.md

 2. Inject a 1 kHz tone, about 20 millivolts, into the microphone connector.
 You will need to be able to short the PTT to ground to key the transmitter.
 I use a cheap Amazon cable which terminates in RCA type connectors, which are plugged into RCA to BNC adapters.
 This is sleazy but it works.
 I use an alligator clip lead to short the PTT to ground.

-While monitoring with a spectrum analyzer (output of the QSE filter), show that the input compression is working.
-Gradually increase the amplitude of the 1 kHz tone, and at some level, you should notice it is no longer a 1:1 increase.
+While monitoring with a spectrum analyzer (output of the QSE filter), gradually increase the amplitude of the 1 kHz tone, and at some level, you should notice it is no longer a 1:1 increase.
 Keep going and it will hit an upper limit, and will not go higher in amplitude.

-Hopefully the compressor behavior is observed, and you will not need to adjust the compressor variables.
-But first, does the output level of your microphone make sense with the observed compression behavior?
-This takes us to the SSB Options, which is a selection in the main menu.
-In the SSB Options:

-1. Microphone gain, with default of 0 dB.
-2. Compression Threshold, with default of -20 dB.
-3. Compression Ratio, with default of 100.

-So if your microphone is more or less sensitive, adjust using #1.
-I hope #2 and #3 do not require adjustment.
-The Compressor2 is set up in a very basic way.
-It is really more of a limiter than a compressor.
-Much more sophisticated compression behavior is possible.
-This is a good enough starting point.
+You should see spurious sidebands increasing.

 Now remember I said to adjust SSB PA Cal to 0.8 during calibration?
 Now it is time to dial that down, drop it to 0.5, maybe even 0.4.